State of AI in WA Schools Forum

 We know that getting approval to attend professional learning opportunities may require a quick conversation with your Principal or Department Leader.
 To support you, we’ve created a ready-to-use email draft that you can download and personalise.

-This Forum marks the beginning of an ongoing journey toward building a future-ready, ethically grounded approach to AI in education across Western Australia.
-While the event convenes leaders and practitioners in Perth, it is designed as a precursor to targeted regional engagement.
+This Forum marks the beginning of a sustained journey toward building a future-ready, ethically grounded approach to AI in education across Western Australia.
+While the event convenes leaders and practitioners in Perth, it is designed as a precursor to deeper regional engagement.
 The Fogarty Foundation recognises the importance of ensuring that educators and school leaders across WA, whether metropolitan, regional, or remote, have equitable opportunities to access knowledge, tools, and support for responsible AI integration.

 Frequently Asked Questions